 Both state and federal laws pertaining to education and child welfare emphasize school stability for children and youth in foster care.
-State law requires that, whenever practical and in the best interest of the child, children placed into foster care shall remain enrolled in the school they were attending at the time they entered care.
+State law requires that, whenever practical and in the best interest of the child, children placed into foster care shall remain enrolled in the school they were attending at the time they entered care or a placement change.